DoctorWhoFR/4azgin/README.md

 <a href="https://www.codewars.com/users/DoctorWhoFR/"><img src="https://www.codewars.com/users/DoctorWhoFR/badges/large"></a>

 Welcome to my GitHub profile, my name is Maxime but you can call me Dr.azgin.
-I'm a programmer who likes to make computer programs, algorithms and also websites and logical backends, including API programming.
+I'm a programmer who likes to make computer programs, algorithms and also websites and backends, including API programming.

 I also have many projects in cloud structures, powered by linode and aws.
 I am also a first user of Amazon WebService and also GoogleCloud and FireBase.

-I'm a big fan of a mobile web application called NodeJS Native Application coded in JS NodeJS.
+I'm a big fan of a Native Application coded in JS NodeJS.
 I love the fact that NodeJS is an international language and you can see it with my web and mobile applications.

 I'm an independent R&D user, which is great, I love my computer skills and I've also taken steps to improve myself.